Sludge Life: Development

 Sludge Life was developed by Adam Drucker AKA Doseone and Terri Vellmann from Devolver Digital.
 Previewed at 2020's PAX East (29 Feb - 1 Mar), the game demonstrated an emphasis on graffiti, music, resistance, grime, and crass humor.
 Notably, however, the game was dramatically less violent than the developer's previous High Hell (and later Disc Room).
 In fact Vellmann's first conception of Sludge Life would be to remove guns entirely.
 Focusing on NPCs rather than enemies, Drucker and Vellmann began to develop personalities in the new game.
-Characters were designed based on real people with Drucker describing "a guy who used to always talk with him at the gym".
+Characters were designed based on real people the developers encountered.
 As ludic aspects developed, Drucker drew from activities of his youth including running, climbing, and street art.
 To emphasize the visual aspects of graffiti and its spatial relationship vis-à-vis the observer, parkour became a primary theme.

 Music and visuals also began to be emphasized.
 In adopting psychedelic and vaporwave elements, Vellmann developed an aesthetic style including Ghost's laptop, hallucinogenic "zoom" trips, and the smoggy backgrounds.
-Drucker developed the music along with Big Mud and DJ Dead, and a 45rpm EP was released within the laptop as well as in reality on Bandcamp.
-Sludge Life was released by EpicGames on 28 May 2020 and was offered for free for the first year.
-The Switch and Stream versions were released as soon as the EpicGames version was sold on 2 June 2021.
+Drucker developed the music along with Big Mud (Drucker's in-game alterego) and DJ Dead, and a 45rpm EP was released within the laptop as well as in reality on Bandcamp.
+Sludge Life was released on the Epic Games Store on May 28, 2020 and was offered for free for the first year.
+The Switch and Steam versions were released as soon as the Epic Games Store version was sold on June 2, 2021.
 A physical version was planned for Switch.